 Some today, like the Judaizers of Paul's day, tell us we must keep the Law of Moses to be saved.
-Those who leave the gospel of Christ for the Law have fallen from grace (Galatians 5:4; Hebrews 3:12).
+Those who leave the gospel of Christ for the Law will become estranged from Christ (Galatians 5:4).
 No one can be justified by keeping the Law or any part of it such as offering animal sacrifices, keeping Jewish feast days, burning incense, using instrumental music in worship, keeping the sabbath, etc. Salvation is in Jesus Christ for all upon one basis - obedience to the faith of Christ!

 Back to the Bible Correspondence Courses Homepage »